A to Z

 Final examination times are announced in class by the instructor.

 Access to grades is available through the Online Student Registration System.
-Go to www.stcloudstate.edu/registrar.
-Click on “e-Services Sign-In.”
-LoginID and password are required.
+Go to eServices and login with StarID and password.
 Grade reports are not mailed.
 If you need official printed verification of your grades, you will need to order an official transcript.
-Information about ordering an official transcript can be found on the Records and Registration website.
+Information about ordering an official transcript can be found on the Student Registration and Financial Services website.

 Grading methods for SCSU classes are indicated as: